Nancy A. Parker

 she/her

-Nancy joins the Detroit Justice Center from the legal department of the United Steelworkers International Union where she served as Assistant General Counsel for over 8 years.
+Nancy joined the Detroit Justice Center from the legal department of the United Steelworkers International Union where she served as Assistant General Counsel for over 8 years.
 In that capacity, Nancy fought for workers’ rights, advocating for employees and their families in arbitrations, federal courts, and before the National Labor Relations Board.
 She successfully argued before the Fifth Circuit Court of Appeals to secure benefits for mine workers; obtained numerous reinstatements for wrongfully discharged workers through her motion practice; and conducted trainings on various topics, including civil rights and sexual harassment.

 Nancy earned her B.A. from the University of Michigan where she majored in Sociology and minored in African-American and African Studies.
 She graduated from Washington University in St. Louis, School of Law in 2011.
 While in law school, Nancy served as a student attorney in the Civil Justice Clinic–Youth and Family Advocacy Project, representing youth in juvenile justice and child welfare matters.
 As a law student, she argued before the Eighth Circuit Court of Appeals resulting in her client’s restoration of custodial rights.